xari/writing/twin_peaks/twin_peaks.md

 non-appearing cast members (`'credit only'`), and even some notes about the episode as well.

-We can remove some of the whitespace and formatting from the credits using a few simple functions.
+We can remove some of the white-space and formatting from the credits using a few simple functions.
 Notice that the list below is just slightly cleaner than the one above.
 This is because we removed all of the `\n` patterns from the strings.